Office Staff

 Director of Programs

 Gordon is a founding member of Alpine Ascents International and is responsible for overseeing Alpine Ascents expeditions and operations.
-A long time world traveler, Gordon has always had a keen interest in Western Asia where has spent much of his travel time over the last 30+ years, as well as today.
+A long time world traveler, Gordon has always had a keen interest in Western Asia where has spent much of his travel time over the last 40 years.
 From Peshawar to Bangladesh, Ladakh to Sri Lanka, this region of the world has always captured his heart and mind.
-He serves regularly as an Asia travel expert for numerous media sources such the New York Times, BBC and Outside Magazine and has appeared on BBC world CNN, NPR MSNBC and the NBC Nightly News.
-Gordon still scouts new locations for Alpine Ascents, most recently pioneering our remote India trip in the state of Arunachal Pradesh.
+He has served as an Asia and Himalayan travel expert for numerous media sources such the New York Times, BBC and Outside Magazine and has appeared on BBC Wordl Service, CNN, NPR, MSNBC and the NBC Nightly News.
+Gordon scouts new locations for Alpine Ascents, such as pioneering our remote India trip in the state of Arunachal Pradesh, trekking in Ladakh and our Walking Tour in Hunza region of Pakistan.
+In addition to his personal project trips, Gordon leads Alpine Ascents tours in India.
+Humor him by requesting a reading list !

 On the home front, He has a keen interest in business ethics, operational systems, marketing, and maintaining the integrity of travel in local countries.
 A long term fixture in the adventure travel industry, he is on the Education Staff of the Adventure Tourist Travel Association where he leads travel development and marketing seminars in developing markets, and is a founder and board member of the Alpine Ascents Foundation, stressing the need for youth education in Nepal.